ernestofreyreg/react-setstate-connect/README.md

  to inject props and actions function from a redux-like state management construct.
 - `serverState`: Allows you to use the same state management construct on the server.
 Especially useful for server side rendering.

-**Version 3.0.0 BREAKING CHANGES**
+**Version 4.0.0**

 Version 3.0.0 adds some important breaking changes.

-- Previously all state and actions where merged and passed together in the components properties.
-In this version wrapped component will receive 2 props: state and actions.
+- All state and actions are merged and passed together in the components properties
 - Flow js type definitions where considerably improved.

+**Version 3.0.0 DEPRECATED VERSION**

+Sadly we had to deprecate this short lived version.

 **Version 2.1.0 With Flow type definitions**